doctaphred/Tutorials/python/pyc-files.md

     $ ./manage.py runserver
     $ find . -name '*.pyc'  # No .pyc files found.

-This process may be simplified by adding `PYTHONDONTWRITEBYTECODE=1` to the environment settings of your run configuration:
+This process may be simplified by adding it to the environment settings of your run configuration:

 - In PyCharm, select `Run -> Edit Configurations...`, select the configuration you use and the `Configuration` tab, click the `...` button next to `Environment variables:`, and add a Name `PYTHONDONTWRITEBYTECODE` with Value `1`.
 (Click `OK` on both modal windows to save the changes.)